rgrishman/ice/README.md

 # Running Ice Using Binary Release

+The easiest way to use Ice is to use the binary distribution.

-Alternatively, download the binary distribution and unzip it.
+To use the binary distribution, download the binary distribution and unzip the package.
 In *runice.sh*, point both $ICE\_HOME and $ICE\_LIB\_HOME to directory of the binary distribution.
 Both variables are set to . by default.

 Then, from the working directory, run